The Logic of Counting Query Answers: Introduction

 When one is concerned with homomorphisms from one structure $\rela$ to another structure $\relb$, sometimes, the structure $\rela$ is referred to as the \emph{left-hand} structure and the structure $\relb$ is referred to as the \emph{right-hand} structure.
 The vectors studied by Lov\'{a}sz indicate, for a structure $\relb$, the number of homomorphisms coming \emph{from} each possible left-hand side structure.
 One can naturally formulate a dual vector, as follows.
 For any structure $\rela$, define $R(\rela)$ to be the vector from $\Q^{\str[\tau]}$ that maps a structure $\relb \in \str[\tau]$ to the number of homomorphisms from $\rela$ to $\relb$.
 That is, the vector $R(\rela)$ indicates, for a structure $\rela$, the number of homomorphisms \emph{to} each possible right-hand side structure.

-Our previous work~\cite{ChenMengel16-ep-classification-arxiv} implied a dual of Lov\'{a}sz's theorem, namely, that for any two structures $\rela$, $\rela'$, it holds that $R(\rela) = R(\rela')$ if and only if $\rela$ and $\rela'$ are isomorphic.
+Our previous work~\cite[Theorem 5.4]{ChenMengel16-pods-ep-counting} implied a dual of Lov\'{a}sz's theorem, namely, that for any two structures $\rela$, $\rela'$, it holds that $R(\rela) = R(\rela')$ iff $\rela$ and $\rela'$ are isomorphic.
 In the present work, we prove and use a natural generalization of this fact, namely, that for any finite sequence $\rela_1, \ldots, \rela_k$ of pairwise non-isomorphic structures, the vectors $R(\rela_i)$ are linearly independent (Theorem~\ref{thm:linearcombination}).
+(We view these vectors as over the rational numbers $\Q$ so as to be able to properly discuss linearly independence.)
 This linear independence theorem is used as a key tool to establish the correctness of our minimization algorithm.
 We believe that it should play an important role in future studies of counting query answers, and that the techniques and concepts that its proof requires may be of independent and future interest.
 Indeed, to prove this theorem, we extend notions and techniques from the work of Lov\'{a}sz~\cite{Lovasz67-operations-structures}; for example, we introduce and crucially use a notion of multivariate polynomial associated to a primitive positive formula.